josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 Concatenates the members of a collection of UTF-8 texts, using the specified separator between each member.
 * JoinUtf8(Byte, IEnumerable<Byte>)
 Concatenates the members of a collection of String, using the specified separator between each member.
+* JoinUtf8Async(String, params String[])
+Concatenates an array of strings, using the specified separator between each member.
+* JoinUtf8Async(Char, params String[])
+Concatenates an array of strings, using the specified separator between each member.
+* JoinUtf8Async(String, IEnumerable<String>)
+Concatenates the members of a collection of String, using the specified separator between each member.
+* JoinUtf8Async(Char, IEnumerable<String>)
+Concatenates the members of a collection of String, using the specified separator between each member.
+* ConcatUtf8(String, params String[])
+Concatenates all text parameters passed to this function.
 * ConcatUtf8(Byte[], params Byte[][])
 Concatenates all UTF-8 text parameters passed to this function.
+* ConcatUtf8Async(String, params String[])
+Concatenates all text parameters passed to this function.